isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 MOE also launched their first five pilot MOE Kindergartens in 2014 to provide affordable, quality pre-school education.
 Located within primary schools and community spaces, these schools are designed to provide purposeful spaces for learn and play.<br><br>

 -image-<br>
-<b>Inviting indoor spaces to support teaching and learning.</b>
+<strong>Inviting indoor spaces to support teaching and learning.</strong>

 -image-<br>
-<b>Specially designed outdoor spaces to engage and excite children.</b>
+<strong>Specially designed outdoor spaces to engage and excite children.</strong>